adamhill/ArchitecturalKatas-2023/README.md

 [ADR 004](ADRs/ADR004%20-%20Ease%20of%20Use%20-%20Mobile%20App%20Only.md) Easy of Use proposes the use of a mobile app as the primary interaction model for Wildlife.ai.

-[ADR 005](ADRs/ADR005-MicroKernel.md) Micro kernel architecture to connect with other partners and vendors.
+[ADR 005](ADRs/ADR005-MicroKernel.md) MicroKernel architecture to is used to provide a standard facade to connect with other partners and vendors API's and external resources.

-[ADR 006](ADRs/ADR006-OpenSolution.md) To align with the ethos of transparency, community involvement, and enabling a broader impact on conservation efforts.
+[ADR 006](ADRs/ADR006-OpenSolution.md) To align with the ethos of transparency, sharing of code and hardware designs, building strong community involvement, and enabling a broader impact on conservation efforts.

 # References
 1. [Software Architecture Patterns, 2nd Edition by Mark Richards](https://learning.oreilly.com/library/view/software-architecture-patterns/9781098134280/)